heikomaass/rhino-vs-nashorn/README.md

 ## Example test results

 The following test results were generated on a MacBook Pro (2 GHz Core i7) with JDK 1.8.0\_65.
 The heap size (Xmx) was set to 1024m.
-Please note that Rhino could not run some of the tests due to language incompatibilities or the 64k bytecode limit.
+Please note that Rhino could not run some of the tests because the generated classes of the optimizer exceeded the 64k bytecode limit.

 Test                | Rhino Score\* | Nashorn Score\*|
 --------------------|---------------|----------------|